 On the other hand, you probably wonder, “Will people actually pay for coaching that doesn’t promise overnight results?”

 Well, you’re not alone.
 PN Certified coaches are always asking about this.
 And I get it.
-A realistic, research-backed coaching program doesn’t stand out as much as neon headlines and celebrity body pics.
+A realistic, research-backed nutrition coaching program doesn’t stand out as much as neon headlines and celebrity body pics.